Table of Contents

 - There are many coins which are targeting this space of international payments, including the number 3 on our list of Top 10 cryptocurrencies — Ripple.

 IOTAFounded in 2015, IOTA is the most unique coin among these top 10 cryptocurrencies.
 It is the only one to use a new protocol invention called ‘Tangle’ rather than blockchain technology.
-You have probably heard of the Internet-of-Things (IoT), a technology which enables communication between various objects with sensors, via internet.
+You have probably heard of the Internet-of-Things (IoT), a technology which enables communication between various objects with sensors, via the internet.
 IOTA is focussed on making this technology more secure, seamless and scalable.
-Pros of IOTA

-- Biggest advantage that IOTA offers over all other cryptocurrencies is zero transaction fees.
+- The biggest advantage that IOTA offers over all other cryptocurrencies is zero transaction fees.

 - When all other cryptocurrencies are struggling with scalability issues, IOTA’s technology promises infinite scalability.